senbox-org/snap-runtime-tests/README.md

 The write times are recorded on the console.
 Optionally a content verification is done on a configurable number of random locations.

+A configuration file as resource allows to configure parameters.
+Please copy "writer_tester_example.properties" to "writer_tester.properties" and set your configuration.